2025 Blatten glacier collapse: Damage assessment

 In the villages of Blatten, Ried, and Tännmatten, more than a hundred buildings were destroyed, including three hotels, the Blatten parish church, and the Ried chapel.

 Seven bridges and footbridges over the Lonza were buried under the debris.
 The cantonal road 24 from Wiler via Blatten to Fafleralp, the road from Blatten to Weissenried, and various village and field roads were covered.
-With the interruption of the cantonal road, access to the Eisten district and Fafleralp, and thus the Wiler–Fafleralp route of the PostBus line 591, is no longer passable.
+With the interruption of the cantonal road, access to the Eisten district and Fafleralp, and thus the Wiler-Fafleralp route of the PostBus line 591, is no longer passable.

 Much agricultural land in the municipalities of Blatten and Wiler is covered with debris.
 This was primarily valuable valley floor grassland, which in the Lötschental is scarce and sought-after compared to the difficult-to-farm hillside areas.
 The Canton of Valais estimated the loss of agricultural land at 72 hectares in a preliminary assessment.
 Eight farms lost their buildings.
 The Lötschental Power Plant likely faces months to years of downtime.

 The natural landscape suffered devastating damage.
 Around a hundred hectares of mountain forest were destroyed, with thousands of uprooted trees mixing with the landslide's ice and rock masses.
 An extensive grassland above Blatten and Ried, listed in 2010 as the Chruiterre Nature Reserve in the Federal Inventory of Dry Grasslands and Pastures of National Importance for its biodiversity, was completely destroyed.
-The two-kilometer river landscape along the Lonza between Ried and Wiler, listed since 1992 as the Tännmattu Nature Reserve and a floodplain of national importance, was covered by debris in its upper section from Wiler to the Tännbach confluence.
+The two-kilometre river landscape along the Lonza between Ried and Wiler, listed since 1992 as the Tännmattu Nature Reserve and a floodplain of national importance, was covered by debris in its upper section from Wiler to the Tännbach confluence.
 While the lower protected floodplain was indirectly affected by suspended solids in the Lonza, the upper river landscape has been completely altered.
 The Lonza and its tributaries have been reshaping a new floodplain landscape since the landslide.

 The Swiss Insurance Association estimated that damages from the landslide reached 320 million Swiss francs ($393 million).